 Alloa Fire Station opened in 1964.
-It currently has four fire appliances, including specialist vehicles for urban search and rescue and heavy rescue.
-These are crewed by 28 wholetime personnel on a four watch rotational duty system and by 12 additional personnel on a retained duty system.
+It currently has three fire appliances, including specialist vehicles for urban search and rescue and heavy rescue, one of which is crewed by twelve retained personnel.
+There are twenty-five wholetime personnel operating on a five-watch rotational duty system.

 The inception of the Scottish Fire and Rescue Service in April 2013 means that these fire crews and their supporting equipment from Alloa could be called upon to mobilise to anywhere in Scotland.